-Look for the disk you want to change partition style, then right click the corresponding white box and select “Delete Volume…” from the list.
-You should back up your information before doing this step due to the fact that it will be completely deleted after this task.
+Look for the disk you want to change partition style, then right-click the corresponding white box and select "Delete Volume…" from the list.
+You should back up your information before doing this step because it will be completely deleted after this task.

 Step 3: Convert MBR disk to GPT

 After the volume is deleted, it will appear as "unallocated" with a black bar at the top of the blank square.
 Now right-click the disk name/number you want to change partition and select "Convert in GPT Disk."
 Now your disk will get GPT partition style.

 If you want to confirm your disk has switched to GPT, right-click it again and you will see "Convert to MBR Disk," DO NOT select this or it will switch to MBR again.